 There is no specific tax provision dealing with the taxation of income received by an individual resident in Greece from a non-resident REIC.
-In the absence of specific rules, it is expected that such foreign-sourced income should be taxed in the hands of the Greek individual shareholder according to the general rules applicable actually to income from a foreign source; namely a 10% final tax is imposed on the amount of dividends actually received within 2014.
+In the absence of specific rules, it is expected that such foreign-sourced income should be taxed in the hands of the Greek individual shareholder according to the general rules applicable to income from a foreign source.
+A 15% final tax is imposed on the amount of dividends and capital gains received plus a special solidarity tax up to 10%, which is imposed on total income (whether exempt or not).
 However, as this has not been dealt with by the Greek tax authorities previously, the exact treatment is unclear.